The Earliest Blooming Spring Bulbs For Your Landscaping Project

-Anemone: It's hard to resist the cute, stocky flowers of Ranunculaceae, or anemone plants.
+Anemone: It's hard to resist the cute, stocky spring flowers of Ranunculaceae, or anemone plants.
 They're quite hardy and can be planted in fall.
 In spring, you'll see prolific blooms in shades of red, blue, violet or white.
 Some anemone varieties look similar to poppies - making them perfect for the poppy-loving gardener who wants a carefree plant!
 Others have small, daisy-like flowers.
 Anemones are sometimes called windflowers.

 Japanese iris: Beardless irises bloom alongside their bearded cousins in late spring.
 Iris ensata, or Japanese iris, along with Louisiana and Siberian iris species, are low to the ground, and feature fluid-looking, butterfly-shaped petals.
 These relaxed flowers add a touch of elegance to any bed or planting.